 - Keep the cover letter very short – about three phrases of essential info if possible.
 Programmers are very busy and might not read long letters.
 Same for the synopsis, try to keep it short and catchy, similar to an IMDb plotline.

-- Include in the short cover letter the best things about your movie and yourself, to catch the programmers’ interest, like known cast & crew, past known films of yours, awards and top festivals, anything else unique or sensational about your film.
+- Include in the short cover letter the best things about your movie and yourself, to catch the programmers’ interest, like known cast & crew, past known films of yours, awards and top festivals, diversity or niche focus, anything else unique or sensational about your film.
 When submitting for any type of premiere (world, regional, local), mention that in your cover letter.

 - A lot of important European, Asian, South-American & African film festivals have no submission fees, because they get state support.
-Find them and definitely submit to those ones (keep in mind that some festivals with fees for features have no fees for shorts).
+Find them and definitely submit your film (also keep in mind that some festivals with fees for features have no fees for shorts).

 - Don’t fall for partial discount offers received via email, thinking they are personalised and the festival is interested in your film.
 Most of the times they are not, those are discount codes listed publicly on the submission platform or mass-sent to filmmakers.
 When a festival is interested in your film, they offer you a 100% discount code or fee waiver.
 With a few exceptions, the partial discount is just a marketing strategy.

-- Ask for fee waivers before submitting if you have good reasons to do so which are relevant for the festival, like important awards & festivals for your current or previous film, known actors, being an alumni or anything else sensational, unique or valuable that would make the festival staff think “we might want this film“.
+- Ask for fee waivers before submitting if you have good reasons to do so which are relevant for the festival, like important awards & festivals for your current or previous film, known actors, being an alumni or anything else sensational, unique or valuable that would make the festival staff want your film.

-- Knowing someone in the festival can help.
-I used to advise against this practice, but since the established names in the industry have so many advantages, it is only fair if indie filmmakers try to use whatever they can for fee waivers and a fair consideration.
+- Knowing someone in the festival or with more power in the industry can help with at least getting a fair consideration.
+I used to advise against this practice, but since the established names have so many advantages, it is only fair that indie filmmakers try to use whatever they got to increase their chances of selection.